-(Guilty?) admission: we have just had another great time on a trip to Ireland.
+OK, we are Scotland experts.
+(And we live there.)
+Slightly guilty admission: we have just had another great time on a trip to Ireland.
 (Wait though, we’ve nothing to feel guilty about!)

-Full disclosure: we weren’t invited by any Irish tourism body and we never spoke with anyone in the industry.
+Further disclosure: we weren’t invited by any Irish tourism body and we never spoke with anyone in the industry.

 Nope, we flew across the Irish Sea to meet up with a close relation who now works in Galway - so, instead of being guides, we were guided.
 In short, we were just plain old tourists.